mjsage/DG-M1Q/README.md

 Instead of using the audio tones of the app, the Wifi password for this camera can be configured using a text file, wifiInfo.txt in the root of the sd card: https://www.mydigoo.com/Digoo-DG-M1Q-Can`t-Connect-Problem-Fixed-p-42.html .
 I think the camera should also boot with an open wifi AP before it is set up.

+The m1q.vfat.img (busybox in a mountiblde image as an alternative to remounting the SD card) and sample.WifiInfo.txt aren't required and can be deleted.